Zedrichu/Optimal-Observability-Problem/dynamic_solvers/learner/rl_sensor_selection_summary.md

 We want:

 - An RL module that searches over Y-space
-- Uses the oracle as a reward function
+- Uses the oracle as a reward function (returning MinExpRew = minimum expected steps to goal)
-- Learns sensor configurations Y that maximize MinExpRew
+- Learns sensor configurations Y that **minimize MinExpRew** (fewer steps to reach goal)
 - Optionally supports transfer to modified world layouts or goals

 The RL operates **above** the oracle and does not interact with the POMDP step-by-step.